 Initial support for the second method, I2, which calls for a new type of agreement between the notifying administrations for a national designation and assignment, respectively.
 Under such an agreement, the National Assignment Administration shall allow the assignment to operate until the National Assignment is brought into use.
 At that time, the assignment administration is required to respect Section 2.2 of the pfd levels in Annex 4 over the national assignment territory.
 Since the national assignment and assignment will not operate simultaneously on the same frequency over the same area, mutual interference is not taken into account. and develop a new Resolution allowing the reporting of a national allotment, subject to agreements under § 6.15 of the Radio Regulations, Appendix 30B of the Radio Regulations to recover the appropriate overall aggregate carrier-to-interference levels without changing the orbital position of the national allotment.

-CITEL (November 2022)
+CITEL (May 2023)

-Preliminary Views

-With respect to WRC-23 AI 7, Topic I, an administration is of the view that current regulatory solution proposed under Topic I could be an adequate solution to allow an administration suffering from low reference protection margin for its national allotment in Appendix 30B due to agreements under § 6.15 to retrieve adequate reference protection margin.
+Two CITEL administrations approved a Draft Inter-American Proposal (supported by 2-5 administrations) consistent with CPM Method I2 to implement a new type of agreement between a notifying administration of a national allotment and of an assignment, and other regulatory changes.
+This would support special agreements allowing temporary operation of additional systems.

-RCC (Date)
+RCC (May 2023)

+The RCC Administrations have no objection to develop regulatory provisions to RR Appendix 30B, allowing administrations to conclude special agreements among themselves in order to obtain agreement from the administrations, which are defined as affected, in accordance with § 6.5 of RR Appendix 30B, with respect to their allotments in the Plan.

+The RCC Administrations are of the view that the special agreement between the national allotment and the proposed assignment should remain in force until the national allotment is brought into use, whereby the administration of the proposed assignment undertakes to comply with Section 2.2 of Annex 4 of RR Appendix 30B on pfd levels in the territory of the national allotment since the national allotment has been brought into use.

+The RCC Administrations support the method based on the Method I2 of the CPM Report.

 International organisations